PratikAmonkar/string_utility/README.md

 - `toCamelCase`: Converts a string to camelCase format.
 - `repeat`: Repeats the string a specified number of times.
 - `mask`: Replaces part of the string with a masking character.
+- `isPalindrome`: Checks if the string is a palindrome, ignoring case and non-alphanumeric characters.
+- `safeReverse`: Reverses a string safely (grapheme/emoji aware).
+- `chunked`: Splits a string into chunks of a given size.
+- `take`: Returns the first n characters of a string.
+- `drop`: Removes the first n characters from a string.
+- `padStartCustom`: Pads the start of the string with a custom pattern until a given width.
+- `padEndCustom`: Pads the end of the string with a custom pattern until a given width.
+- `splitByLength`: Splits a string into fixed-length segments (alias of chunked).
+- `toSentenceCase`: Converts the string to sentence case (first letter uppercase).
+- `containsOnly`: Checks if the string contains only allowed characters.
+- `removeSpecialCharacters`: Removes all non-alphanumeric characters (except space).
+- `toBase64`: Encodes the string to Base64.
+- `fromBase64`: Decodes a Base64 string back to a normal string

 ## Getting Started